 I followed the watermelon tutorial and tested out just about every single wet medium brush (as well as some of the dry medium tools, did unfortunately not get to the VIP stuff – those look awesome BTW!)

-I had to adjust the pressure sensitivity of the brush to get more opaque lines for the brushes and once I figured out where the sizing is and how the blending worked, I was truly impressed with the results.
+I had to adjust the pressure sensitivity of the brush to get more opaque lines for the brushes and once I figured out where the sizing was and how the blending worked, I was truly impressed with the results.
 It was no mess and no fuss to generate my mixed media watermelon (somewhat square but meh 😆).
 I tested the Wet Blender, Smart Water, Dry Blender and Fine Detail brushes as well as the Sponge, Napkin, Pure Water and every Eraser type from the Watercolor box.
 I also tested the Coloured Pencil, Marker Pen and Blending Stump from the Drawing box.

 One thing to note, it is easier to get cleaner lines and more control when you lower the pressure sensitivity of the tablet pen/mouse – otherwise you’ll get nasty jagged lines and not much control over the brushes.
 The mouse interface is great, not as convenient as tablet pen input but you get a very realistic result too!